Friday, October 3, 2025

 we never played catch in the backyard during the season

-of household tools and I don’t think he had any to speak of,
+tools and actually I don’t think he had any to speak of, except

 not much larger than a lunch box, so rare that I wrote